valheimPlus/ValheimPlus/README.md

 ## Wagon
 * Modify the physical weight of the Wagon received by items inside
 * Modify the base physical weight

-## Inventory
-* Extend player inventory up to 20 x 8
-* Extend chest inventory (wood up to 10 x 8, iron up to 20 x 8)
-* Change how inventory gets filled with materials (top to bottom or bottom to top)

 ## Items
 * Remove Item teleport prevention from all items